7.8: Fake News Investigation and Evaluation

 This image is licensed under CC BY NC SA 4.0

-Activity 3: Evaluate the Benefits and Challenges of Digital News and Social Media to a Democratic Society
+Activity 3: Evaluate the Benefits and Challenges of Getting Political News on Social Media to a Democratic Society

 Nearly half of adults ages 18 to 29 in this country get their political news mostly on social media.
-The figure is one in five across all ages groups.
-Those individuals also tend to be less well-informed about political issues and policies (Pew Research Center, July 30, 2020).
+The figure is 1-in-5 across all age groups.
+Those getting political news from social media also tend to be less well-informed about political issues and policies (Pew Research Center, July 30, 2020).

 Designing for Learning: Student-Created Activity Example